BrightLocal/ApiDocs/source/includes/_rankings.md

 api-key | <span class="label label-required">Required</span>
 batch-id | <span class="label label-required">Required</span>
 search-engine | <span class="label label-required">Required</span> One of google, google-mobile, google-local, bing. country | <span class="label label-required">Required</span> Determines which country specific variant of the specified search engine to use.
-As defined in "Supported Countries"(#supported-countries) table below. google-location | Allows you to optionally localize results by specifying your physical location.
+As defined in [Supported Countries](#supported-countries) table below. google-location | Allows you to optionally localize results by specifying your physical location.
 Specify a ZIP, city name or region.
 Only applicable to US searches.
-Also see [Geo Locations](#geo-locations) method. bing-location | Allows you to optionally localize results by specifying your physical location.
-See [Geo Locations](#geo-locations) method. search-term | <span class="label label-required">Required</span> The search term to get ranking information for. urls | The URLs to get ranking information for.
+Also see <a href="https://brightlocal.stoplight.io/docs/data-apis/92b0547e8b9e3-find-locations">Find Locations</a> method. bing-location | Allows you to optionally localize results by specifying your physical location.
+See <a href="https://brightlocal.stoplight.io/docs/data-apis/92b0547e8b9e3-find-locations">Find Locations</a> method. search-term | <span class="label label-required">Required</span> The search term to get ranking information for. urls | The URLs to get ranking information for.
 Encode as a JSON string, e.g. \["www.bluehillfarm.com", "www.candle79.com", "shabutatsu.com", "marea-nyc.com", "www.taorestaurant.com"\] (max 10). business-names | A list of possible business names to search for.
 Encode as a JSON string, e.g. ["The Rose Pub","Rose Pub","The Rose"].
 For backwards compatibility this also supports a newline (\n) separated list.